-- MXR Micro Chorus: If you want a chorus with a little control knobs as possible.
-Or if you'd like barebones yet high-quality chorus capable of achieving 3 vintage tones then this is the pedal for you.
+- MXR Micro Chorus: If you want a chorus with as few control knobs as possible.
+Or if you’d like barebones yet high-quality chorus capable of achieving 3 vintage tones then this is the pedal for you.

 - Danelectro FAB: If you want to spend as little as possible on a chorus pedal but still want a decent sound, the Danelectro is got you.

-Let me know in the comments below if you have any questions or points on these affordable chorus pedals.
+Let me know in the comments below if you have any questions or points about these affordable chorus pedals.
 If you enjoyed this article, you will enjoy my article, Reverb pedal under 100.

 Cheaper Chorus Pedals For Slightly More